amanshrivastav9/Prototype-EduStreamAi-/README.md

 # Prototype-EduStreamAi-

-🚀 Frontend Prototype – Edu/Tech Project
+🚀 Frontend Prototype – EduStreamAi Project

 This repository contains the frontend prototype of my project.
 It is not a complete project yet — the purpose of this upload is only to showcase the initial UI/UX, design flow, and structure.